 Ken Van Rees is a Professor and Agri-Food Innovation Chair in Agroforestry and Afforestation at the University of Saskatchewan’s College of Agriculture and Bioresources.
 He holds a B.Sc.F. from Lakehead University and a M.Sc. and PhD from the University of Florida.
 Ken’s specialization is forest soils.
 His research includes agroforestry and biomass energy systems and their impacts on soils, as well as understanding root dynamics in boreal ecosystems.

-Warren Weir is Dean of Academic Programs at the Nicola Valley Institute of Technology – BC’s Aboriginal Public Post-Secondary Institute.
+Warren Weir is Vancouver Island University's Cowichan Campus Academic Administrator where he heads the Cowichan Campus located in Duncan, BC.
+He is the former Dean of Academic Programs at the Nicola Valley Institute of Technology – BC’s Aboriginal Public Post-Secondary Institute.
 He specializes in Aboriginal organization and management, First Nation education, and Indigenous community economic and small business development.
 He has worked for and with various colleges and universities including Cape Breton University (MBA/CED), Chemainus Native College, the University of Lethbridge, and Royal Roads University.
 He was the Department Head of the Administrative Studies programs at the Nicola Valley Institute of Technology for seven years (1990-1997).
 After that, he was Assistant Professor and Director of the Indigenous Management Specialization, MBA Program, Edwards School of Business, University of Saskatchewan (1999-2009).
 In 2010, Warren served as the Acting Director of the Northern Ontario Research, Development, Ideas, and Knowledge (NORDIK) Institute, located at Algoma University, Sault Ste.
 Marie.
 Warren is an active and full member of the Council for the Advancement of Native Development Officers (CANDO), and is a member of its Education Committee (1992 to present).
-He is editor and a member of the editorial board of CANDO's Journal of Aboriginal Economic Development (JAED), and a past Director of the Canadian Council of Small Business and Entrepreneurship.
+He is managing editor and a member of the editorial board of CANDO's Journal of Aboriginal Economic Development (JAED), and a past Director of the Canadian Council of Small Business and Entrepreneurship.
 Warren is interested in Aboriginal organizations and management, strategic planning and planning readiness, the Indigenous social economy, Aboriginal entrepreneurship, and First Nation afforestation and agro-forestry.
 He has his BA and MPA from the University of Victoria, a post-graduate diploma from the Institute of International Relations (University of the West Indies, Trinidad), and a professional designation of Professional Aboriginal Economic Developer (PAED), through Cando.

 Jeanie Wills holds a BA High Honours and MA from the University of Saskatchewan (Literature).
 She has experience as a radio advertising copywriter, and is interested in such research areas as the rhetoric of advertising and theories of audience.
 Jeanie’s most recent work includes a book chapter on understanding the rhetorical audience and an analysis of the rhetoric of Saskatchewan politician Jim Pankiw.
 She is currently completing a dissertation on the autobiographies of several of the founders of modern advertising and is particularly interested in the rhetorical interconnections between advertising, mythology, religion, and popular culture.
 Jeanie currently serves on the executive of the Canadian Society for the Study of Rhetoric.

-Gary N. Wilson is the Co-Director, Undergraduate Studies of the ICNGD.
-He is on secondment from the University of Northern British Columbia (UNBC), where he is an Associate Professor in the Department of Political Science and the Coordinator of the Northern Studies Program.
+Gary N. Wilson is former Chair of Undergraduate Studies (B.A.
+Northern Studies) at the ICNGD.
+He is an Associate Professor in the University of Northern British Columbia's Department of Political Science and the Coordinator of the Northern Studies Program.
 His research examines the remarkable resiliency and adaptability of regions and communities in the face of the powerful forces of global change.
 His work on Arctic politics and governance explores the multidimensional relationships that exist between Inuit regional governments and organizations, and non-Aboriginal governments and governance bodies at the provincial, national and international levels.
 He also studies the impacts that global processes and changes are having on communities across northern British Columbia and other parts of the Canadian provincial norths.
 Gary teaches in the area of comparative politics, including Russian, European and Canadian politics and government, and comparative northern development and comparative federalism.
 He is an active member of the University of the Arctic, both as the council representative for UNBC and as an instructor in the Bachelor of Circumpolar Studies program.

 David Zhang is an Associate Professor in the Department of Management and Marketing, Edwards School of Business, University of Saskatchewan.
 His research interests are in the areas of international marketing and entrepreneurship.
 He is particularly interested in studying how people connect and build (virtual) communities in the era of social media.
 David holds the following degrees: BEng from Zhejiang University (China), BA from the University of Winnipeg, and both an MBA and PhD from the Asper School of Business at the University of Manitoba.
 David has been awarded a number of fellowships during his career - the most recent include the John Dobson ACE Fellowship (2010) and a Research Fellow from the Centre for the Study of Social and Administrative Pharmacy (2010).
 He has had articles published in the International Journal of Entrepreneurship Behaviour Research, i-manager's Journal on Management, International Journal of Knowledge Management, Journal of Nonprofit & Public Sector Marketing, International Journal of Technology Marketing, and the Journal of Strategic Marketing.